 Introduction: Cheap Solar Air Heater

 Hello everyone!
-My name is Gennadiy, and i live in sunny city of Odessa, Ukraine.
+My name is Gennadiy, and I live in the sunny city of Odesa, Ukraine.

 Summer is ended and autumn is coming.
-Beautiful time, but little coldly.
-If you want to warm with minimum cost - come with me and lets try to do cheap solar air heater.
+Beautiful time, but a little cold.
+If you want to warm yourself with minimum cost - come with me and let's try to do a cheap solar air heater.

 My heater is made on the basis of an idea Glen and Ronny's Solar Heater Project 2007-2009, but adapted for my conditions and materials.